vajrag/vajrag.github.io/_pages/rl_archive.md

 #     - label: "Explore RL posts"
 #       url: "/rl/"
 excerpt: >
-🍀 Reinforcement Learning (RL) is a core area of my research and exploration. <br>
+🍀 Reinforcement Learning (RL) is a core area of my research and exploration.
 This section is dedicated to sharing key insights, experiments, and learnings from my work in RL.

 feature_row: